EpiphanySoft/watchable/README.md

     const relayEvents = require('@epiphanysoft/watchable/relay');

-The above require returns a function that can be used to create event relayers but it also enables the latent `relayEvents` provided by all watchable instances.
+The above `require` returns a function that can be used to create event relayers but it also enables the latent `relayEvents` method which is already defined on all watchable objects.

 These are equivalent: